pavanganeshbhagathi/YoYoPizza-ChatBot-YellowMessenger/README.md

 <h5>step 1 :</h5> The input gathered in yoyo-welcome will be input here !
 <h5>step 2 :</h5> This is a 2nd training phase i.e., we must train the chatbot with questions and responses ( here in this intent we train the bot to ask a question like if the user wants veg pizza or non veg pizza )
 <h5>step 3 :</h5> The input gathered from user will act as response to the next intent ( yoyo-pizzaname )
-<h5>step 4 :</h5> The input gathered from user will be checked if the response contains any of options listed in entities ( for eg : @pizzatype contains veg and non veg , the user must select either one of them else defaultFallback will be trigerred )
+<h5>step 4 :</h5> The input gathered from user will be checked if the response contains any of options listed in entities ( for eg : @pizzatype contains veg and non veg , the user must select either one of them else defaultFallback will be triggered )